COVID-19 and Educational Inequities

 - Annemarie Sullivan Palincsar, University of Michigan

-- William F. Tate IV, Washington University at St. Louis
+- William F. Tate IV, University of South Carolina

 - Frank Worrell, University of California, Berkeley